wso2/docs-is/en/docs/references/concepts/authorization/jarm.md

 # JWT Secured Authorization Response Mode (JARM) for OAuth 2.0

+!!! note
+    This is only available as a WSO2 Update from WSO2 Identity Server update level 6.0.0.96 onwards.
+See the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/).

 The [JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) specification](https://openid.net/specs/openid-financial-api-jarm-ID1.html) defines new JWT-based modes to encode OAuth2 authorization responses.
 These modes allow clients to request authorization response parameters and additional data in JWT format.

 ## JARM authorization flow